Parking and Traffic Management

 You may store your bike in a keycard-secured enclosed bike shed for FREE on a quarterly basis.
-Take your valid EdPass to the Security Office in Woodway 214 to get your card coded for Bike Shed Access.
-Bike shed storage space is available on a first come first serve basis.
+Take your valid EdPass to the Security Office in Woodway 214 to get your card coded for bike shed access.
+Bike shed storage space is available on a first-come, first-served basis.

 - Bicycles parked on pedestrian paths or sidewalks, inside buildings, or near building exits may be impounded.

-- Bicycles left unattended on campus for more than fourteen (14) days may be impounded.
+- Bicycles left unattended on campus for more than 14 days may be impounded.

 Abandoned or lost and found bicycles that have been impounded for more than 14 days shall be subject to disposal in accordance with the laws of the state of Washington.